MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/create-configure-cosmos-db.md

 ## Create the resource for Core (SQL)

-Use the VS Code extension, Azure Databases, to create the resource.
+Use the Visual Studio Code extension, Azure Databases, to create the resource.

-1. In VS Code, select the **Azure** icon to open the Azure explorer.
+1. In Visual Studio Code, select the **Azure** icon to open the Azure explorer.
 1. From the Azure explorer, in the **Azure Databases** section, select **+**.
 1. Follow the prompts by using the following table to create your Azure Cosmos DB resource.